Skip to content

 Alternatives considered

-Keep the single-context / feature-modules framing from legacy ADR-011 (rejected).
+Keep the single-context / feature-modules framing (rejected).
 Least disruptive option.
 Rejected because it defers the split rather than making it; the vocabulary problem gets worse as world-modeling grows, and the project pays for the failed abstraction in every cross-module import that really wanted to be an event between contexts.

-layout.
-Rejected for the same vocabulary reason as above, plus it forecloses ever splitting
+Collapse everything into a single packages/spectral (rejected).
+Simplest possible layout.
+Rejected for the same vocabulary reason as above, plus it forecloses ever splitting the contexts later without a large rename.

 Split into four or more contexts (rejected for now).
 Tempting to carve out the inference engine, the agent orchestration layer, or the operations tooling as separate contexts.
 Rejected because none of those currently have a distinct ubiquitous language from scanning — they are scanning-domain concerns.
 Revisit if one of them develops its own vocabulary.